 Walking, trekking, hiking, whatever you wish to call it—is the simplest form of exercise.
 We all know how to do it, so there shouldn’t be any excuses for this one!
 You can easily turn walking into a fat burning exercise, or use it to destress.
-I prefer to take my walks off the beaten path where you don’t have to weave through the masses on the sidewalks.
-Fortunately, with a little searching, you can still find places of tranquility and quietness here.
-If you’re ever in the mood to ‘get out of town,’ explore nature, or get your heart rate up, check out some of my favorite spots.
+Even in crowded Singapore you can certainly still find lush nature spots to enjoy a tranquil hike.
+Here are some of our favorite gems.

 South Ridge Hike (From Kent Ridge to Mount Faber and beyond)